cremedelacremetop/cremedelacreme/README.md

     <tr><td>5 Stars</td></tr>
     <tr><td>Days since last update</td></tr>
     <tr><td>Price (USD)</td></tr>
-    <td>Number of Installs</td></tr>
+    <tr><td>Number of Installs</td></tr>
   </tbody>
 </table>

+We computed the predominant values for the general dataset, grouping by country, by top-lists and by top-lists and countries.

 #### Content Rating

-To begin, we analyzed Content Rating.
-The following figures illustrate the possible values of Content Rating for the dataset without imputations, with LOCF imputation and MFO imputation:
+The following figure illustrates the possible values of Content Rating for the dataset without imputations.
+We found the predominant value is _Everyone_:

 ![](/images/content_rating.png)

-However, we didn't find different predominant values for the dataset with imputations, as presented above:
+However, when we observed the dataset with imputations, we didn't find different predominant values, as presented above:

  LOCF  | MFO
 :-------------------------:|:-------------------------:
 ![](/images/content_rating_locf.png) |![](/images/content_rating_mfo.png)

+##### Country

 After analyzing the dataset in general, we grouped it by countries to found whether there were differences between Brazil, Colombia, Germany and USA.
-As presented in the following figure, we found _Everyone_ as the predominant content rating:
+As presented in the following figure, we found _Everyone_ as the predominant content rating for Colombia ans US, _USK:All Ages_ for Germany and _All Ages_ for Brazil:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="dd797a7f-4647-44d8-bf1d-60544ffbb04a" class="plotly-graph-div" style="height:100%; width:100%;"></div>